Required Financial Aid Application Procedures

 All international applicants requesting financial assistance are expected to file the Need Access application and the International Student Certification of Finances.
 Both forms are essential for establishing eligibility for student employment, loan, and Yale scholarship.

-- Mail the International Student Certification of Finances by February 15, 2014 to the School of Drama Financial Aid Office.
-The International Student Certification of Finances can be downloaded and printed by clicking here.
+Mail the International Student Certification of Finances by February 15, 2014 to the School of Drama Financial Aid Office.
+The International Student Certification of Finances can be downloaded and printed clicking here.

-Mail signed copies of your (the student’s) tax documents, income and bank statements (U.S. and Home Country) by April 1, 2014.
+Mail signed copies of all required tax documents, and income statements (U.S. and Home Country) by April 1, 2014.

 Yale School of Drama Financial Aid Office